-The author filmed the journey to Ban Laem station (Mahachai West) at the end of the line.
-In the kind of unusual stages, it's not just crossing the market: wait to see the monkeys watching for the train and the rails barely emerging from the water in the middle of a marsh ...
+The author filmed the journey to Ban Laem (Mahachai West) station, at the end of the line.
+In the unusual stages, there is not only the crossing of the market: wait to see the monkeys watching the train and the rails just emerging from the water in the middle of a marsh...

 This dilapidated line is the slowest in Thailand.
 The train passes 4 times in one direction and 4 times in the other direction, every day of the week.
 His arrival at Maeklong Market has become a tourist attraction.

-For buffs: type the words train + bangkok + market in the search engines of Youtube or Daily Motion...
+For fans: type in the words train + bangkok + market in the search engines of Youtube or Daily Motion...
 There is a package of videos on this train.
 There is even a group, The Train Market, which was created on Facebook.
-Probably the most famous train of Thailand!
+Probably the most famous train in Thailand!